Retirement Numbers and Rules

 Professionals from all walks of life and sectors have a knack for making the simple, extremely complex.
-The financial industry is no different.
-How much do you need to retire?
-“It depends” is usually the answer.
+Same goes for the financial industry.
+I believe there are some general retirement numbers and rules you can trust.

 - The premise: for every $20 saved you can live off $1 in retirement.

 - On your retirement date: $300,000 saved and you can likely live off $15,000.